Crangaci/QA-Manual-Testing-Portofolio/website-testing-checklist.md

 ## Purpose

-This checklist is used to quickly verify the main website features before or after testing.
+This checklist is used to verify the main website features during manual tester.

 ## User Account